are required to create a project and present this project to the class

 - For excellence points: use melt and/or reshape in R.

-- Find some package in R that we didn't use in class.
+- For excellence points: Find some package in R that we didn't use in class.
 Use it.

 Some things I am looking for: